mj2905/CompGraph/hw3-MarcJollès-FabriceGuibert-JonathanScanzi/readme.txt

 We want to use dFdx and dFdy to get the two side vectors, and by doing the cross product of these vectors, we get the normal vector.
 For this, we take an input value which changes for each fragment, so we take the vpoint_mv input.

-Then, we do the same calculus as in the phong model.
+Then, we do the same computations as in the phong model.

 5 Spot Light Shading